 Please note: The dogs in ODH's Final Refuge care are not adoptable due to medical reasons and all are in permanent homes.
 Your sponsorship supports the veterinary expenses for these dogs - and we thank you!

-Once a foster home was found, she was seen be an ODH vet who confirmed the diabetes diagnosis.
-Katie was also diagnosed with bilateral luxating patellas.
-Insulin treatment was started and monitored for several weeks.
-Her sugar levels became too low so her vet contacted an animal internal medicine specialist to discuss how to proceed.
-It was discovered that female dogs that have not been spayed can develop diabetes when they go into their heat cycle.
-Once Katie was spayed, her diabetes disappeared!
-She recently had a dental done and had four teeth removed.
+An ODH Final Refuge home was found for Katie and she was seen by a vet who confirmed the diabetes diagnosis as well as bilateral luxating patellas (kneecaps that slip out of normal position).
+She began insulin treatment which was monitored for several weeks.
+When her sugar levels dropped, her vet contacted an animal internal medicine specialist to discuss how to proceed.
+Female dogs that have not been spayed can develop diabetes when they go into their heat cycle, so once Katie was spayed, her diabetes abated.
+She then had a dental and had four teeth removed.

 Katie is sponsored by: